 Inconspicuous penis refers to a constellation of conditions that make the penis look diminutive and small.
 This could be secondary to short penile shaft often termed as micropenis.
 But more commonly, this inconspicuous appearance is secondary to other causes ranging from congenital conditions such as penoscrotal webbing or megaprepuce, developmental conditions like prepubic fat that overhang the penis, and iatrogenic causes like trapped penis after adhesion’s secondary to circumcision.
 You can read more information about Inconspicuous Penis here.
 We will discuss micropenis, as this is the most common form of Inconspicuous Penis.

 What is micropenis?

 Micropenis simply is an unusually small penis.
-The most commonly used diagnostic criteria is a penis smaller than 9.3cm (3.66 inches) for an adult, or 2.5 times smaller than the standard deviation (for the age group) for a child or infant.
-The condition is usually recognised shortly after birth and affects around 1-2% of all males, so it is very uncommon.
+The most commonly used diagnostic criteria is a 2.5 times smaller than the standard deviation (for the age group) for a child or infant, or less than 3.5 inches erect (bone pressed) for an adult.
+The condition is usually recognised shortly after birth and affects less than 1% of all males, so it is very uncommon.

 Will my son be born with a Small Penis?

 Statistically speaking it is unlikely that your unborn son will have a small penis.
 The condition known as micropenis is usually diagnosed at birth and only affects less than 1% of all males in the world.
 Most men end up with an average size penis, while those that are small (or large) compared to the average size only represent a small percentage of the whole.
 So worrying about this while you are pregnant is just a waste of energy.